cjakabos/portfolio-web/README.md

 This is a collection of my hobby development projects:
 - Back-end API services and basic HTML front-end developed by me during my Nanodegree [Java Web Development at Udacity](https://www.udacity.com/course/java-developer-nanodegree--nd035), combined to a user interface.
 - New React front-end for utilizing these back-end services from above and new services below.
 [React Apiview App](react-apiview-app/README.md)
-- New ML pipeline for [Dynamic Risk Assessment](ml-pipeline/README.md)
+- New ML pipeline for [Dynamic Customer Segmentation](ml-pipeline/README.md)
 - External api service integration, such as:
   - [OpenAI API](react-apiview-app/README.md#openai)
   - [Google Maps API](react-apiview-app/README.md#googlemaps)